 Submit Generator Interconnection Request

-Connecting generation to SMUD's system will require you to submit a service request to SMUD.
-Your project will need service power to provide for station loads when your project is not generating.
+- Submit a Service Request: Your project will need service power to provide for station loads when your project is not generating.
 Check the Service Connection Rules above for more information.
-Call 916-732-5700 for a service extension application.ove
+Call 1-916-732-5700 for a service extension application.

 If your project is interconnecting at 69 kV or lower AND has a capacity of 20 MW or less, please reference SMUD's Distribution Wheeling process in the following documents: